 The second time, I said, “Hmmm, mmmm, yeah.
 Anyway…”

-I had a KILLER response for the third time: “Well we’ve actually been trying for ages, but turns out we've been aiming for the wrong hole.”
-But I was never able to use it because no one bloomin’ asked me again.
+I had a KILLER response for the third time: “Well we’ve actually been trying for ages, but it turns out we've been aiming for the wrong hole.”
+I was never able to use it, though, because no one bloomin’ asked me again.
 Damn damn damn!

 If you ask me, these people need to learn that their questions are invasive, presumptuous and rude.
 If you agree, you’ll love the first set of responses below – which intend to put them firmly in their place.

 If you’re above all that and just want to get out of the conversation as quickly as possible (or educate your friend/relative without embarrassing them), you’ll find potential replies to them below too.